 Following a broadcast of “Lazy Sunday”, fans started posting the clips of the show on YouTube.
 The clips received more than 7 million views.
 However, NBC demanded the videos be pulled off from YouTube.
-This incident paved way for the Content Verification Program under YouTube’s policy.
+This incident paved the way for the Content Verification Program under YouTube’s policy.
 It allowed copyright holders to easily identify the infringements.
 After a few ugly spats, YouTube made a deal with NBC.
 This deal helped NBC enter the world of digital broadcasting.
 And, this was just the beginning of YouTube’s several partnerships with industry bigshots.

 Opposition To Google+ And YouTube Collaboration

 In 2013, Google made major changes to its policy.
-A user needed a Google+ account for posting a comment on any YouTube video.
+A user needed a Google+ to account for posting a comment on any YouTube video.
 The move faced backlash and was widely opposed by the YouTube community.
 To voice discontent against the new policy, an online petition was signed by a number of users.

-After the protests from the YouTube community, Google apologized for forcing Google+ users to use their real names and subsequently, Google dropped the policy of integration of Google+ with YouTube.
+After the protests from the YouTube community, Google apologized for forcing Google+ users to use their real names, and subsequently, Google dropped the policy of integration of Google+ with YouTube.
 In 2018, Google permanently disabled Google+ services after it failed in both consumer and developer adoption.

-Investments And Partnerships
+Jawed Karim - Investments And Partnerships

 Karim launched Youniversity Ventures in March 2008 in partnership with Kevin Hartz and Keith Rabois.
 In April 2009, he invested in the initial Seed round of Airbnb Inc. Karim became one of the initial investors of the company.